Nikkō Seamount: Marine life

 Nikkō is home to many underwater species, specifically 14 species which come from 12 families including the Symphurus thermophilus, which are species that live in hydrothermal vent environments, which Nikkō has hydrothermal vents considering it is an active volcano.
 The seamount does also have endemic crustaceans, including the Paragiopagurus ventilatus.

 Activity

 The volcano isn't the most active volcano, however the last activity recorded was in 1979.
-In July 12, 1979, a pale-green and wide patch of discolored water was observed over Nikkō Seamount.
+On July 12, 1979, a pale-green and wide patch of discolored water was observed over Nikkō Seamount.

 2006 expedition

 In 2006, the NOAA Ocean Explorer program launched an expedition called 'The Submarine Ring of Fire 2006 Expedition'.
-This expedition started in April 18, 2006 and ended in May 13, 2006.
-During the expedition, in 12 May 2006, the research vessel arrived near the Nikkō area.
+This expedition started on April 18, 2006 and ended on May 13, 2006.
+During the expedition, on 12 May 2006, the research vessel arrived near the Nikkō area.
 The remotely operated underwater vehicle Jason II was deployed.
 With the vehicle, the caldera floor of Nikkō was observed.
 Large sulfur deposits were found and hydrothermal vents were seen.